vdiflorio/nextgenpb_tutorial/files.md

 | `-conv_cond` |  Convergence condition type   |  `2` (default)           |
 | `-tol_w`     |  Warning tolerance            |  real number             |

-* The options for the solver type can be cg, cgs, bicgstab, etc.
-* The preconditioner can be set to ilu, ssor, jacobi, etc.
 * The tolerance criteria can be fixed freely
 * The verbosity, through `-print`, can be selected to be 0 if silent, 1 for final and 2 for verbose
 * Convergence condition type allows to select which type of norm convergence to select